sintefenergy/shop-documentation/book/examples/basic/basic.md

 p2g4.connect_to(plant2)
 ```

-+++ {"Collapsed": "false"}

-We control the generator objects in the model after adding and connecting them.
+We control the [](generator) objects in the model after adding and connecting them.

 ```{code-cell} ipython3
 :Collapsed: 'false'